oracle/docker-images/OracleDatabase/SingleInstance/samples/kubernetes/README.md

 # Configuration
 This example YAML file will create:
 * A namespace _example-namespace_ to hold all objects
-* A ConfigMap _oracle-rdbms-config_ that describes database initiization settings (characterset, name, etc)
+* A ConfigMap _oracle-rdbms-config_ that describes database initialization settings (characterset, name, etc)
 * A PersistantVolumeClaim _oracle-rdbms-oradata_ that will hold the database files
 * A Deployment _oracle-rdbms_ that starts a container with the settings from _oracle-rdbms-config_ using the volume _oracle-rdbms-oradata_ and ensures it remains running